 Pension withdrawals under the Government’s coronavirus emergency withdrawal plan have the potential to greatly contribute to the real estate industry, and thereby the economy as a whole if they are invested wisely.
 They also have the potential to ease one of the biggest financial burdens an individual will face during their lifetime: the cost of buying a home.

 Pension withdrawals can be used for a variety of bigger purchases such as a vehicle or furniture, but the reality is these are depreciating assets.
 Real estate, on the other hand, is almost always an appreciating asset, and if you invest in it, you almost certainly cannot go wrong, especially if your investment is also your home.

-Using a pension payout to pay off part or all of a mortgage could make a huge difference to anyone’s financial situation and should be an important consideration when the funds come into anyone’s bank account.
+Using a pension payout to pay off part or all of a mortgage could make a massive difference to anyone’s financial situation.
+It should be an essential consideration when the funds come into anyone’s bank account.
 I thought a look at the numbers themselves might convince readers of the benefits of a one-off extra mortgage payment to someone’s financial situation.

 Using Butterfield’s mortgage calculator as a reference point, let’s assume a 4% interest rate and mortgage payments are made monthly.
 Over an average mortgage period of 25 years, someone borrowing CI$200,000 can expect to pay monthly mortgage payments of CI$1,055.67.
 Paying off a sizeable amount of that mortgage with a CI$50,000 pension payment could see those monthly costs reduce down to just CI$791.76 a month.
 Or, if you want to reduce the length of time it takes to pay off a mortgage and still continue with the same monthly outlay of CI$1,055.67, the period is cut down to 16.1 years.
 That cuts a mortgage by just less than nine years, which could make someone mortgage-free far quicker than usual.